 You can get BrailleBack from Google Play using one of the following options:

 - Option 1: Use this direct link to BrailleBack on Google Play, then select Install.
 Choose a device where you'd like to install the app, then select Install.

-Step 3: Enable BrailleBack and pair your braille display
+Step 3: Turn on BrailleBack and pair your braille display

-Before you enable Brailleback, make sure that TalkBack is also enabled.
-Find out how to enable TalkBack.
+Note: Before you turn on Brailleback, make sure that TalkBack is also on.
+Learn how to turn on TalkBack.

-To enable BrailleBack on your Android device, follow these steps:
+To turn on BrailleBack on your Android device, follow these steps:

 - Go back to Settings.
-Under Wireless & networks, select Bluetooth.
+Under Wireless and networks, select Bluetooth.

 - Select the name of your braille display.

 - If your braille display isn't listed, make sure that the display is in pairing mode, then select Search for devices on your Android device.